 2) Bad Guys: King Shark Eats Yo-Yo

 King Shark is a character that is not liked by most fans.
-In the Suicide Squad comics, King Shark ate fellow team-mate Yo-Yo, during a prison riot in Belle Reve.
+In the comics, during a prison riot in Belle Reve, King Shark ate fellow team-mate Yo-Yo.
 He proved that no matter how much they save the world, many of the squadmates will remain villains at their core.

 3) Good Guys: Deadshot Gives Bronze Tiger The “Get Out Of Hell Free” Card

-In Suicide Squad: Hell To Pay, we could see Task Force X at their best and worst.
-For instance, Deadshot’s work as an assassin cost him the custody of his daughter, Zoe.
+In Suicide Squad: Hell To Pay, we could see Task Force X at its best and worst.
+For example, Deadshot’s assassin job cost him the custody of his daughter, Zoe.
 On the other hand, Bronze Tiger was an ex-CIA agent turned vigilante following the death of his wife Miyoshi.

 Amanda Waller sent the team on a deadly mission to retrieve the “Get Out Of Hell Free” card.
-The card’s power enables the carrier to bypass hell and secure a spot in heaven.
+The card’s power allowed the holder to bypass hell and secure a spot in heaven.
 This mission was important to her as she was diagnosed with a terminal illness.
-After defeating Zoom at the film’s climax, Deadshot gave the card to the mortally wounded Bronze Tiger who ascended to heaven immediately.
+After defeating Zoom, Deadshot gave the card to the mortally wounded Bronze Tiger who went to heaven immediately.

 4) Bad Guys: Vertigo And Jewelee Double Cross The Team

-Amanda recruited Jewelee, Punch, Vertigo, and Deadshot to recover a flash drive containing leaked intelligence secrets from Tobias Whale.
-Before defeating Zoom and retrieving the card, the team lost two members on their first task in the film.
+Amanda assigned Jewelee, Punch, Vertigo, and Deadshot to recover a flash drive containing leaked intelligence secrets from Tobias Whale.
+Before defeating Zoom and getting the card, the team lost two members on their first task in the film.